13 Creation Myths in World History

 Genesis creation story

-The line – “In the beginning God created the heavens and the earth” – is perhaps one of the most lines in scriptures from the Abrahamic religions (i.e. Christian and Judaic faiths).
+The line – “In the beginning God created the heavens and the earth” – is perhaps one of the most well-known lines in scriptures from the Abrahamic religions (i.e. Christian, Islam and Judaic faiths).
 In the Genesis creation story, a supreme being, who was hovering over the vast cosmic waters, is believed to have created the world in six days and resting on the seventh day.
-On day one, God commanded for light to come out before separating the light from the darkness.
+On day one, God commanded for light to come out before proceeding to separate the light from the darkness.
 On the second day, God parted the sky from the waters, gathering the waters at one place for it to become the sea.
 On the third day, the Supreme Being created all the greenery and vegetation on the dry land.

 On the fourth day, God created the Sun, moon and all the stars that fill our cosmos.
 Satisfied with the progress of his creation, God went on to create all the sea and land animals on the fifth day.
 On the sixth day, God created the first man, Adam, in his own image.
 And from the rib of Adam, God created the first woman, Eve, to serve as a companion of Adam.
 Exhausted by the sheer amount of work, God rested on the seventh day.